gomtl/golangmontreal.org/content/post/announcing-the-creation-of-golang-montreal.md

 enthusiasts in Montreal and its surroundings.

-Golang Montréal will be holding monthly meetups with presentations from the community, for the community.
+Golang Montréal will be holding monthly meetups with presentations from the community and for the community.
 It is a great way to meet fellow gophers, learn new tricks, find opportunities or discover this great language for the first time.